Vishnu22277/BlackFridaySales-EDA/README.md

 * The data set also contains customer demographics (age, gender, marital status, citytype, stayincurrentcity), product details (productid and product category) and Total purchaseamount from last month.

-* Now, they want to build a model to predict the purchase amount of customer against various products which will help them to create personalized offer for customers against different products.
+* Now, they want to build a model to predict the purchase amount of customer against various products which will help them to create personalized offer for customers against different products.# Mallcustomers_eda